Simulated Empathy in Entrepreneurship

 Calibration Method Impact on SET

-Direct Observation Adds real behavioral "data" to the mental simulation.
+Direct Observation Adds real behavioural "data" to the mental simulation.

 MVP Testing Validates if the "simulated" reaction matches the real reaction.